Schedule an appointment »

 The exam starts by observing the dog walking to confirm which limb they are lame on.
 All limbs will then be examined to check for any loss of range of motion, crepitus (grating within the joint), or effusions (swellings) within the joints.
 Stability of both stifles is assessed by checking for tibial thrust and cranial drawer.
 If instability can not be demonstrated with the patient conscious, the tests may be repeated with the patient sedated.
 Other body systems are assessed to ensure that there no other health issues that may prevent surgery or must be assessed before surgery can be scheduled.
 Any dental disease should be corrected prior to surgery being scheduled.

 TPLO Pre-surgical Bloodwork

 Blood is collected to check for any underlying health issues that may indicate the patient is not a good candidate for surgery.
 This includes CBC, chemistry, PT, and PTT (Antech WSA050).

 TPLO Pre-surgical Radiographs.

 Orthogonal radiographs of both stifles are obtained and assessed.
-In the majority of cases an effusion is visible within the stifle that demonstrates inflammation and pathology of the joint.
-The joint is assessed for other disease such as , osteochondritis dissecans (OCD), or neoplasia (cancer).
-Chonic crucaite injuries or those with concurrent meniscal damage tend to have an increased amount of degenerate changes visible on the radiographs.
+In the majority of cases, an effusion is visible within the stifle that demonstrates inflammation and pathology of the joint.
+The joint is assessed for other diseases such as osteochondritis dissecans (OCD), or neoplasia (cancer).
+Chronic cruciate injuries or those with concurrent meniscal damage tend to have an increased amount of degenerate changes visible on the radiographs.

 The Day Of TPLO Surgery

-An epidural injection of preservative free morphine and bupivicaine is administered to the patient.
+An epidural injection of preservative-free morphine and bupivacaine is administered to the patient.
 The epidural provides around 6 hours of desensitization of the pelvic limbs.

-Intravenous antibiotics are started to build up the concentration of antibiotic in the patients bloodstream.
+Intravenous antibiotics are started to build up the concentration of antibiotics in the patient's bloodstream.

 TPLO Surgical Scrub and Limb Draping